Where Did Arie the Bachelor Stay in Peru?

 3. JW Marriott El Convento ~ Cusco, Peru

 In the beginning of the season finale, Arie checked into a beautiful hotel in the heart of Cusco, Peru.
 As soon as he walked into its iconic lobby, I knew exactly where he was: the JW Marriott El Convento.
-This is one of my favorite hotels in the world.
-It’s set in an old convent (hence the name), & it’s an absolutely beautiful, historic hotel made of stone.
-When Arie checks into his room, you can see that the back wall in his hotel room is even made of stone.
+This is one of my favorite hotels in the world!
+It’s set in an old convent (hence the name), & is an absolutely beautiful, historic hotel made almost entirely of stone.

 Cusco is an AMAZING city ~ one of my favorite in the world (so much good FOOD)!!
 I highly recommend staying here before or after a trip to Machu Picchu.